yayme/skip_attention/README.md

-# Sparse attention
+# skip_attention

-This is an exploratory project to implement a CUDA kernel for sparse attention with running max and benchmark its performance against PyTorch's dense attention.
-Built this to understand what actually happens inside Flash Attention and not just use it as a black box.
+This is an exploratory project to implement a CUDA kernel for sparse attention and benchmark its performance against PyTorch's dense attention.
+Built this to understand what actually happens inside Flash Attention , not just use it as a black box.

 The core idea: instead of computing attention between every pair of tokens (O(n²)), define a sparsity pattern and skip tiles that have no active token pairs entirely.
-The pattern used here is a local window of `w` nearby tokens plus global tokens every `s` steps — same idea as Longformer.
+The pattern used here is a local window of `w` nearby tokens plus global tokens every `s` steps , same idea as Longformer.

 ---